Avaneesh8/OnLearner/README.md

 # ONLearner

 Professionally designed an authentication-driven application, enabling user validation and personalized data entry aligned with respective professions.
-Implemented features for student access to educational notes and seamless connection
+Implemented features for student access to educational notes and seamless connection with nearby home tutors.

 ## Getting Started